CAFE Instruction Through the Morning Message

 From kindergarten to sixth grade, we apply many strategies from the CAFE Menu as we read through the message together each day.

-- “Dear [Class, Students, Children, Readers, etc.]” Using beginning and ending sounds, we determine the word written to fill in the blank.
+- “Dear [Class, Students, Children, Readers, etc.]” Look carefully at letters and words, listen carefully to sounds, and saying the word slowly help us determine the word written to fill in the blank.

 - Sight word recognition with frequent use of common words such as we, to, the, go, will, and, a.